chcaru/gcnet/README.md

 Prepending these to the example lists:

 X: [0, 0, ...
 0]

 Y: [1]

 ## 8. Test Trained GCNet
-If you changed any of the variables in either step 5 or 6, then you will need to change the corresponding variables in `gcnet.test.py`
+If you changed any of the parameters in either step 5 or 6, then you will need to change the corresponding variables in `gcnet.test.py`

 1. Set `PRETRAINED_WEIGHTS` in `gcnet.test.py` to the location of your trained weights file
 2. `python -i gcnet.test.py`